Can I TA CY 3740 / CY 5770?

 description here and present

-evidence to your application.
+your application.

 I'll expect you to be available during class hours in